First Year Learning Communities

 First Year Learning Communities, also known as “FLCs”, are groups of students from similar programs of study.
 FLCs focus on building community and working together to build skills for success.

-The program will begin early September and will run until April.
+The program will begin early September and end around Reading Week in February.
 FLC Meetings will take place on-campus and in-person.
 FLC programming may include of off-campus trips, special events, and/or virtual events.

 First Year Learning Communities help first-year students to make connections within their program of study while developing academic, career and personal skills.
 Each year, students tell us how the program helped them to get to know their classmates, faculty, staff, and alumni.
 Students also tell us that the program helped them to adjust to university and that the program enhanced their university experience.